Overview

 9. our side invites 3NT (1–2, 1–2NT)

-10. our side limits hand with no major (1–1NT/2 is no major or already in a GF)
+10. our side limits hand with no major (1–1NT/2 is no major OR maybe major but already in a GF)

 11. a passed hand doubles their solo rebid, (1H)–P–(P)–X–(2H)–X